skonfig/extra/type/__netbox/man.rst

     This parameter set's the media, reports and scripts root to subdirectories of the given directory.
 Values can be overwritten by special parameters like `--media-root` for example.
 Use this option if you want to store persistant data of netbox on an other partition.
-A trailing shlash is not needed.
+A trailing slash is not needed.

     The data directories have following predefined sub-directory names: